SteelCompendium/data-md-dse/Bestiary/Monsters/Hobgoblins/Statblocks/Hobgoblin Grandguard.md

     icon: ⭐️
     effects:
       - effect: When the grandguard is reduced to 0 Stamina, they spray burning blood.
-          Each creature adjacent to the grandguard takes 3 fire damage
+          Each creature adjacent to the grandguard takes 3 fire damage.
 ~~~